0509arpitasingh-crypto/-Cognetix_HousePricePrediction/README.md

 The trained model is able to predict house prices based on the given input features and demonstrates the complete process of building a regression model from data preprocessing to evaluation.

-## 🌱 Future Improvements

-* Try advanced regression models such as Random Forest or XGBoost.
-* Perform hyperparameter tuning to improve accuracy.
-* Deploy the model using Streamlit or Flask.
-* Add a simple web interface for real-time predictions.

 ---

 *This project was completed as part of a Machine Learning internship to strengthen my understanding of data preprocessing, regression models, and the end-to-end machine learning workflow.*